Privacy Policy

 Vauchi has no central account or "forgot password" mechanism.
 Recovery depends on your situation:

-- Social recovery (all devices lost): If all your devices are lost, trusted contacts you previously designated can vouch for your identity, allowing you to restore your cryptographic identity and contact list on a new device.
-Social recovery restores contacts and their card data, but trusted contact designations and per-contact visibility labels may not survive recovery and will need to be reconfigured.
+• Social recovery (all devices lost): If all your devices are lost, trusted contacts you previously designated can vouch for your identity, allowing you to migrate your contacts to a new cryptographic identity on a new device.
+Note: social recovery creates a new identity — your old signing keys cannot be recovered.
+Trusted contact designations and per-contact visibility labels may need to be reconfigured.

 Children's Privacy